Control-sharing Control Barrier Functions for Intersection Automation under Input Constraints: Simulation Results

 \prettyref{fig:sim_results_CBF} provides further insights into the function values of the utilized CBFs for every agent.
 The dashed (\tikz[baseline=-0.5ex]\draw [thick,dashed] (0,0) -- (0.3,0);) and dotted-dashed (\tikz[baseline=-0.5ex]\draw [thick,dash dot] (0,0) -- (0.4,0);) lines in the color of Agent $i$ in column $i$ (e.g. red dashed and dotted-dashed for \mbox{Agent 1} in \mbox{column 1)} show the CBF values for the maximum and minimum velocity CBF, respectively.
 The solid lines represent the collision avoidance CBFs in the color of the conflicting Agent $j \in \mathcal{A}_c(i)$ (e.g. the cyan solid line in column 1 is CBF $h_{c,14}$ to avoid collisions between agents 1 and 4).
 Evidently, every CBF is greater than or equal to zero (black dashed line), i.e., the system is safe at all times.

-The centralized CBF-QP \eqref{eq:synthesis_minNormQP} has been solved in real-time, i.e., within $\unit[1.2]{ms}$ on average and $\unit[6.4]{ms}$ in the worst case.
-With highly efficient embedded solvers, we expect that the computation time can even be further reduced by one order of magnitude.
+The centralized CBF-QP \eqref{eq:synthesis_minNormQP} has been solved in real-time, i.e., within $\unit[0.7]{ms}$ on average and $\unit[3.0]{ms}$ in the worst case.
 Concluding, the proposed control scheme solves \prettyref{prob:problem_description_problemStatement} and renders the system safe subject to input constraints.
-Moreover, its computational complexity is appealing compared to (nonconvex) nonlinear MPC schemes.